 Monthly meetings are initially expected with additional meetings as and when required.
-The NLG will meet at least every two months or more frequently as required.
+The NLG will meet every month or more frequently as required.
 The NLG will review this NVMP and all activity-specific PCNVs to ensure that the contractor has fully considered noise and vibration, has implemented the Best Practicable Means and demonstrated a method to comply with the commitments.